fhiso/legacy-format/dates.md

 permitted.

-{.ednote}  If it proves undesirable to have an anonymous *epoch name*, the usual phrase are "l'époque républicaine" and "l'ère de la republique".
+{.ednote}  If it proves undesirable to have an anonymous *epoch name*, the usual phrases are "l'époque républicaine" and "l'ère de la republique".
 An *epoch name* of "`E.R.`" would therefore seem appropriate.

 The *logical year* *shall* be an integer greater than 0 and *should*